 Where will your personal data be processed?

-We process your personal data on dedicated IT systems and within our premises both in the European Union and the UK.
-We also use software and service providers who host and process personal data for ECFR both in the European Union and the UK.
+We process your personal data on dedicated IT systems and within our premises both in the EU and the UK.
+We also use software and service providers who host and process personal data for ECFR both in the EU and the UK.

-While the UK is no longer part of the European Union, the European Commission has reached an adequacy decision according to article 45 of the GDPR for the UK, meaning that the level of data protection in the UK is considered to be of an adequate level.
+While the UK is no longer part of the EU, the European Commission has reached an adequacy decision according to article 45 of the GDPR for the UK, meaning that the level of data protection in the UK is considered to be of an adequate level.

 Data processed by cloud service providers may in certain cases, such as support requests, be transferred to regions outside the EU.
-These providers we engage have agreed the so-called Standard Contractual Clauses – as published by the European Commission with their affiliates and sub processors as an appropriate safeguard according to art.
-46 GDPR and UK GDPR to ensure the safety of your personal data.
-These Standard Contractual Clauses are available here and are valid in the Processor-to-Processor variant (module 3).
+The providers we contract have agreed the standard contractual clauses – as published by the European Commission with their affiliates and sub processors as an appropriate safeguard according to article 46 GDPR and UK GDPR to ensure the safety of your personal data.
+These Standard Contractual Clauses are available here and are valid in the processor-to-processor variant (module 3).

 Are you obliged to provide your personal data?

-There is no obligation for you to provide personal data to ECFR, unless otherwise stipulated in any relevant contracts or where we are legally obliged to collect this data.
-However, we may not be able to continue our collaboration with you on any given project or specific activity without the required personal data.
+However, even where you are not obliged to provide personal data, we may not be able to continue our collaboration with you on any given project or specific activity without the required personal data.

 You have the right to information about how ECFR processes your personal data.
 In the case of a request for information which is not addressed to us in writing, we may ask you to provide further proof of identity.

-Furthermore, you have the right to correction, deletion, or restriction of the processing of your personal data to the extent to which you are legally entitled to such rights.
+Furthermore, you have the right to correct, delete, or restrict the processing of your personal data to the extent to which you are legally entitled to such rights.

 You also have the right to object to the processing of your personal data within the scope of the statutory provisions, see above.

-You have a right to data portability, again with the scope of the statutory provisions.
+You have a right to data portability, again within the scope of the statutory provisions.

-To exercise your rights, we kindly ask you to address any queries to ECFR Deutschland GmbH, either via post or email (see our contact details above).
+To exercise your rights, we kindly ask that you address any queries to ECFR Deutschland GmbH, either by post or email (see our contact details above).